microsoft/onnxruntime/docs/reference/reduced-operator-config-file.md

                         Enable tracking of the specific types that individual operators require.
 Operator implementations MAY support limiting the type support included in the build to these types.
 Only possible with ORT format models. (default: False)
 ```

-### Type reduction
-{: .no_toc }

-If the configuration file is created using ORT format models, the input/output types that individual operators require can be tracked if `--enable_type_reduction` is specified.
-This can be used to further reduce the build size if `--enable_reduced_operator_type_support` is specified when building ORT.

-ONNX format models are not guaranteed to include the required per-node type information, so cannot be used with this option.

 ## Configuration file format